 The Aman Club at 730 Fifth Avenue, on a Wednesday in February, around half past nine in the evening.
 The penthouse suites upstairs are at most a third occupied.
 The members' floor, two levels below, is full.
 A hedge-fund principal who keeps a sponsored membership but has never booked a room here is in the corner banquette.
-Three blocks south, the same pattern at Casa Tua.
-Five blocks east, at ZZ's Club, the same again.
+The membership floor is doing its job.
+The suite, tonight, is not.

 The hotel suite, as an asset, has lost its primacy.
 The number that matters at the top end of the New York and Paris market in 2026 is not the rate on the Royal Suite.
 It is the initiation fee for the membership floor, the annual dues, and the wait time on the sponsored-entry list.
 The maths, once the principal sees it written down, settles the question quickly.